valerioarvizzigno/bank_vertex/README.md

 - list the account types you are offering in bullet points with their key features

+- Do you offer car loans?
+If yes describe their rates and details

 For the elasticbank_contract page:

 - How does it cost to receive a wire transfer in dollar from the US in my italian bank account?